top of page

 b.
 The Bible was written by Moses during his forty years in the desert.

 c.
-At least thirty-five believers, both known and unknown authors, have been identified as writers of the Bible over the course of 1500 years.
+At least thirty-five believers have been identified as writers of the Bible over the course of 1500 years.

 This number is for the Old and New Testaments, not including the Apocrypha.